-Among American women in their 20s to mid-30s, over 35% give birth
+Among American women in their 20s to mid-30s, over 35 out of 100 give birth

-To 2% or less per cycle in women over age 43.
+To 5 or less out of 100 for each IVF cycle in women over age 43.
 Many women over

 age 40 choose to use donor eggs, which greatly improves their chances of giving

 While there is no definitive test of ovarian reserve, a woman's

 to evaluate how well her ovaries are working.
 A high FSH level is a sign that

 follicles, but the ovaries are not responding and

 conception is unlikely.